 Contrary to popular belief, a franchise is not a business.
 It is a way of doing business.
-A franchise is a business relationship between the owner of the business (‘franchisor’) and the people who get the right to market and distribute the goods and services (‘franchisee’).
+A franchise is a business relationship between the owner of the business (‘franchisor’) and those who get the right to market and distribute the product (‘franchisee’).
 This relationship is intended to be mutually beneficial and is set out in an agreement.
 This is because it allows you to run a business and allows the franchisor to expand their business.

-- The managers of your franchises are likely going to work hard at making the store grow and succeed, considering that they put down significant amount of money to get the franchise.
+In addition, the managers of your franchises are likely going to work hard at making the store grow and succeed.
 If you have a good business model, you can grow your business at relatively low risk.
-Further, you can grow your business at a rate exponentially faster than if you ran them all yourself.
+Further, you can grow your business at a rate exponentially faster than if you ran it alone.

 There are two sides to a coin, and with the advantages, come the offsetting disadvantages.

 There is potential for conflict between a franchisor and franchisee, arising from different situations.
 For example, a non-compliant franchisee may damage your business’s brand name.
 In the social media age, any misstep gets amplified quickly and may cause the reputation of your whole business to drop.
 Alternatively, if you have any ideas for your business, you will need to consult your franchisees.

 There are several drawbacks to buying a franchise, with the main one being a lack of autonomy.
 Business decisions will have to be made in conjunction with the franchisor, and you will have to follow their rules.
 You will also have to pay a fee to purchase to franchise which can be costly.
 Further, you will also have to pay continuing royalties to the franchisor.
 You will have less autonomy with some business decisions, and you generally have to follow the rules set by the franchisor.
 Finally, franchise agreements can be difficult to terminate without the consent of the franchisor.

 Whether you’re ready to franchise your business, or want to purchase a franchise, it’s worthwhile doing some research or consulting a franchise lawyer to see if it’s right for you.